bili/ping/README.md

 # ping
-Check web can read by Javascript.
+Check whether web can be reached via JS.